muhnschein/clove/README.md

 > your personal safety depends on its anonymity, do not use it.

 > 🤖 **Vibe-coded:** Much of this project was developed using AI.
-> Treat its security properties as claims to verify, not a substitute for
-> independent review.
-If that provenance troubles you, use
+> If that provenance troubles you, use something else.
-> something else.

-> 🐧 **Linux-only:** clove requires a modern Linux kernel (**6.12 or newer**),
+> 🐧 **Linux-only:** clove requires a modern Linux kernel (6.12),
-> `seccomp`, Landlock, and systemd, and relies on them for two of its three
+> seccomp, Landlock, and systemd, and relies on them for two of its three
 > security layers.
-It is built and tested nowhere else, and no effort is made to
+No effort is made to accommodate other platforms.
-> accommodate other platforms — the same choice OpenSSH makes, for the same
-> reason: support one platform properly rather than several partially.

 ## Overview